ArdanaCLM/ardana-dev-tools/README.md

     ansible-playbook -i hosts/verb_hosts tempest-run.yml

 ## Using Vagrant
-The use of Vagrant in Ardana is to create a virtual test environment.
-The use of Vagrant features is to setup a minimal installation on the Resource and Control Plane servers and to fully prep the deployer server such that it is ready to start deploying to the Resource and Control Plane servers.
+The use of Vagrant in Ardana is to create a virtual test environment, by setting up a minimal installation on the Resource and Control Plane servers and to fully prep the deployer server such that it is ready to start deploying to the Resource and Control Plane servers.

 ## Using Ansible
 Ansible performs all of the configuration of the deployer and of the resource and